 Supporting All Students

 Encourage struggling readers to create an oral story about an illustrated book or one picture from a book.
-Check the images from our Teaching with Illustrators feature for ideas.
 Using a tape-recorder, have them tell a story based on the pictures.
 They can listen and alter the tale until they're satisfied and have learned it well enough to perform for the class.
 Tape their final performance; then help storytellers write out their tales to create books they can re-read along to with the audiotape.